 The 29th SICS Annual Scientific Meeting, January 2020

 The 29th Scottish Intensive Care Society ASM is taking place on the 23rd and 24th of January at the Fairmont Hotel in St Andrews.
 It's going to be another fantastic few days.
-World class speakers already confirmed include Kathryn Maitland, Niall Fergusson and Kevin Fong and a cracking social programme is being put together.
+World class speakers include Kathryn Maitland, Niall Fergusson, Kevin Fong, Chris Turner, Alison Jones, Matthieu Komorowski, Paul Frost, Chris Thorpe, Martin McKechnie, Jecko Thachil and more.

 SICS education meeting